MicrosoftDocs/Viva/Viva/goals/log-in-create-and-join-organizations.md

 1. Login to Viva Goals using Azure Active Directory.

-1. If you’re logging in for the first time and are not a part of any organization yet, you will be taken to the ‘Join Organizations’ page where you can select your organization.
+2. If you’re logging in for the first time and are not a part of any organization yet, you will be taken to the ‘Join Organizations’ page where you can select your organization.

 [screenshot]

-1. If your organization is public, you will see a Join button clicking on which will take you to your organization account.
+3. If your organization is public, you will see a Join button clicking on which will take you to your organization account.

 [screenshot]

-1. If your organization is restricted, you will see a ‘Request to join’ button clicking on which will enable you to send a join request to your organization administrator for approval.
+4. If your organization is restricted, you will see a ‘Request to join’ button clicking on which will enable you to send a join request to your organization administrator for approval.

 [screenshot]

-1. You can make use of the organization-switcher dropdown to join the multiple organizations that you are a part of.
+5. You can make use of the organization-switcher dropdown to join the multiple organizations that you are a part of.

 [screenshot]

-1. Select ‘Create or join new organization’ and in the ‘Join Organizations’ page that appears, you can select the organization(s) that you wish to join.
+6. Select ‘Create or join new organization’ and in the ‘Join Organizations’ page that appears, you can select the organization(s) that you wish to join.

 [screenshot]

 ### Frequently asked questions

-1. Are there other ways to log in to Viva Goals apart from Azure Active Directory?
+1. Are there other ways to log in to Viva Goals apart from Azure Active Directory (AAD) credentials?

-A: Currently, you can log into Viva Goals only using Azure Active Directory.
+A: Currently, you can log into Viva Goals only using Azure Active Directory (AAD) credentials.

 2. Can anybody in my organization login?

-A: Yes, anybody in your organization which has bought or subscribed to Viva Goals, can login.
+A: Yes, if your organization has purchased or subscribed to Viva Goals, anybody can login.

 3. Do I need to login using Azure Active Directory every single time I want to access my Viva Goals account?

-A: No. If you have logged into other AAD resources, you will automatically be directed to Viva Goals without needing to login
+A: If you have logged into any other Microsoft 365 product or service, you will be automatically be directed to Viva Goals without needing to login.

 4. How can I log out from my Viva Goals account?